Hello!

 With a spirit of learning, reciprocity, equity and changemaking at the heart of what I do, I am keen to creatively and strategically support work which takes risks, transforms, delights, questions - and enriches - our understanding of the world.

-Contexts I have produced projects in include Southbank Centre, Palais de Tokyo, Leytonstone Library, National Gallery, TATE, Yorkshire Sculpture Park, Dance Umbrella, Sadler’s Wells and the London Paralympics.
+Places I have produced projects in include Southbank Centre, Palais de Tokyo, Leytonstone Library, South Downs National Park, National Gallery, TATE, Yorkshire Sculpture Park, Dance Umbrella, Sadler’s Wells and the London Paralympics.

-Please feel welcome to get in touch if you’d like to meet for an initial conversation, in person or online.
+Please feel welcome to get in touch if you would like to meet for an initial conversation, in person or online.
+You can contact me here nikkijtom(at)gmail.com

-- Producing UK & international tour of Stacy Makishi’s participatory project Walking Each Other Home
+Producing UK & international tour of Stacy Makishi’s participatory project Walking Each Other Home which explores connection, community and how ritual can heal and transform (2025 - ongoing)

-- Co-curating a programme at London’s Newington Green Meeting House which includes a residency by Alice Gale-Feeny exploring the impact of Section 28, and CALL CENTRE, a partnership project with Samra Mayanja and Live Art Development Agency
+Co-curating a programme at London’s Newington Green Meeting House which includes a residency by Alice Gale-Feeny exploring the impact of Section 28, and CALL CENTRE, a project by Samra Mayanja delivered in partnership with Live Art Development Agency

 For a couple of years I have been researching how to create a new initiative to support live work in Eastbourne, and in the coastal downs nearby.
 This has involved conversations with artists, activists, ecologists, rangers and farmers, local councillors, community stakeholders, and curatorial staff of arts organisations; hosting pilot events in the South Downs National Park; training, consultancy, mapping and mentoring.
 I’m now fundraising to host a programme of performance and process-led work (residencies, workshops, performances, walks and gatherings) in 2026 & 2027, across a range of venues and outdoor sites.

-- Producing LINKED by Graeme Miller.
-A sound work installed on lamp posts across 3 miles of East London which transmits the voices and stories of 60 people displaced by the building of the M11 Link Road
+Producing the restoration and dissemination of Graeme Miller’s 2003 Museum of London sound commission LINKED, an installation on lampposts across 3 miles of East London which emits the voices and stories of 60 people impacted by the demolition of 400 buildings to create the M11 Link Road in the 1990s

-- Mentoring, research and fundraising consultancy work for Devonshire Collective, Charlotte Spencer, Anna Maria Nabirye & Darragh O’Leary, and the band 3Head
+Mentoring, research and fundraising consultancy work for Devonshire Collective, Charlotte Spencer Projects, Anna Maria Nabirye & Darragh O’Leary, the band 3Head, and the Live Art Development Agency

 Walking Each Other Home by Stacy Makishi, a touring participatory project (2024-26)